 If the performance of the unit value at the end of an accounting period is less than that of the benchmark index (negative benchmark deviation), then the Company will not receive a performance fee.
 According to the calculation in the event of a positive benchmark deviation, the negative sum per unit value is calculated on the basis of the agreed maximum amount and carried forward to the next accounting period.
 For the next accounting period, the Company will receive a performance fee only if the amount calculated on the basis of the positive benchmark deviation exceeds (at the end of the new accounting period) the negative amount carried over from the preceding accounting period.
 In this case, the difference between both amounts shall constitute the fee entitlement.
 Any remaining negative amount per unit value shall again be carried over to the new accounting period.
 If there is again a negative benchmark deviation at the end of the next accounting period, the existing negative amount carried over shall be increased by the amount calculated on the basis of this negative benchmark deviation.
 Negative amounts carried over from the previous five accounting periods shall be taken into account when calculating the entitlement to fees.

-b) Definition of "accounting period"
+- b) Definition of "accounting period"

-The first accounting period began on 1 July 2013 and ended on 30 September 2014.
-Subsequent accounting periods will begin on 1 October of each year and end on 30 September of the following calendar year.
+Accounting periods begin on 1 April of each year and end on 31 March of the following calendar year.

-c) Benchmark index
+- c) Benchmark index